VA Loan Rates Today | Current VA Mortgage Interest Rates 2024

 Can you pay discount points on a VA loan?

 Yes, veterans and service members are allowed to buy discount points on VA-backed loans.
+This can lower your annual percentage rate and potentially reduce your current VA mortgage rate.

 Do real estate agents and Realtors dislike VA loans?

 Some sellers and real estate agents are less likely to accept offers from buyers with VA loans because they mistakenly believe these loans make closing more expensive and challenging for the seller.
-However, these days, VA loans are no more expensive for sellers than any other type of loan.
+However, these days, VA purchase loans are no more expensive for sellers than any other type of loan.

 Explore more interest rates

-All Mortgage RatesMortgage Rates Today, March 18, 2024
+All Mortgage RatesMortgage Rates Today, November 2, 2024

 30-Year Fixed-Rate MortgageToday’s 30-Year Mortgage Rates